Become a carer

 Care for someone in the comfort of their own home

-Join the UK’s leading introductory live-in care agency and be part of a network that has delivered over 250,000 days of care to people in the place they’re happiest.
+Join the UK’s leading introductory live-in care agency and be part of a network that has delivered over 350,000 days of care to people in the place people are happiest – their own home.
+Begin your application.

 Step one: Online application

 We’ll ask you to share evidence of your previous experience, and find out more about why you want to become a live-in carer with Elder.
-If your application is suitable, we’ll invite you to the Elder office for an introduction, and ask you to bring any relevant paperwork too.
+If your application is suitable, we’d usually invite you to the Elder office for an introduction.
+As a result of social distancing, this is currently happening on Zoom.
+We ask you to have any relevant paperwork, such as background checks, to hand.

 Step two: Introduction

-You’ll meet with a member of the Elder team in person at one of our locations across the UK, so that we can find out more about your experience and qualifications.
+Usually, you’ll meet with a member of the Elder team in person at one of our locations across the UK.
+As a result of COVID-19, these are being done via Zoom.
+We use these sessions to find out more about your experience and qualifications.
 This will also be your chance to ask questions and learn what it’s like to be a live-in carer with Elder.

 Step three: Background checks